BDC Hamburger Icon

 Voluntary endorsements

-• Modify or add coverage.
-An endorsement can modify or expand the scope of your existing coverage.
-For example, it can add industry-specific enhancements, extra parties, new business locations or loss payees.
-State law even mandates some endorsements, such as the length of time you can cancel a policy.
+• Modify or add coverage: An endorsement can modify or expand the scope of existing coverage.
+It might add industry-specific enhancements, extra parties, new business locations or loss payees.
+For example, many commercial property policies come with an exclusion for losses caused by communicable diseases.
+However, you can choose to purchase an endorsement to include that type of loss.

-• Editorial changes.
-These updates are made by the insurer and clarify the policy without changing the coverage.
+• Editorial changes: These updates are made by the insurer to clarify the policy without changing the coverage.

 Here are the most common ways to use endorsements to modify or add coverage to your current policy.